Omnibus and EPM parent company Velociti Group aims to empower bus operators’ control room teams with integrated technology.

 - ‘After the day’ processes where commercial and operational performance are scrutinised.

-Part of that process is assisted by the breadth of solutions and products EPM already offers to clients.
+Part of that process is assisted by the breadth of solutions and products EPM and Omnibus already offer to clients.
 As Nick notes, they cover the complex chain of processes that run throughout bus businesses and they not only help to drive efficiencies but also lead to a better service for customers.
 “That really helps operators to deliver an excellent customer experience,” he adds.
 “That’s absolutely critical at the moment.”

 Control room processes